+455-15.1.2.1 Acceptance of Drilled Shaft Installation Plan.
 The Engineer will evaluate the drilled shaft installation plan for conformance with the Contract Documents.
-Within 20 days after receipt of the plan, the Engineer will notify the Contractor of any additional information required and/or changes that may be necessary in the opinion of the Engineer to satisfy the Contract Documents.
+Within five working 20-days, excluding weekends and Department observed holidays, after receipt of the plan, the Engineer will notify the Contractor of any comments and additional information required and/or changes that may be necessary in the opinion of the Engineer to satisfy the Contract Documents.
 The Engineer will reject any part of the plan that is unacceptable.
 Submit changes agreed upon for reevaluation.
-The Engineer will notify the Contractor within seven days after receipt of proposed changes of their acceptance or rejection.
+The Engineer will notify the Contractor within two working days, excluding weekends and Department observed holidays, after receipt of proposed changes of their acceptance or rejection.
 All equipment and procedures are subject to trial and satisfactory performance in the field.

+Final acceptance will be subject to satisfactory performance.
 Acceptance by the Engineer does not relieve the Contractor of the responsibility to perform the work in accordance with the Contract Documents.
 The installation plan is for the Contractor to explain the approach to the work and allow the Engineer an opportunity to comment on the equipment and procedures chosen before field operations begin.
-The Engineers acceptance is not a guarantee that the chosen methods and equipment are capable of obtaining the required results, this responsibility lies with the Contractor.
+The Engineer's acceptance is not a guarantee that the chosen methods and equipment are capable of obtaining the required results, this responsibility lies with the Contractor.